-Sequence (continued) 5.
-When the jackscrew blocks make contact with the stops, an increase in hydraulic pressure occurs in the cylinder and the supply line.
-See Figure 9-5.
+Sequence (continued)

-- 6. The increase in pressure is sensed by the pressure switch and appears on the pressure gauge.
+- 5. When the UHMW blocks on the carriage makes contact with the jackscrew assemblies the carriage stops.
+An increase in hydraulic pressure occurs in the cylinder and the supply line.
+See Figure 9-5. - 6.
+The increase in pressure is sensed by the pressure switch and appears on the pressure gauge.
 The switch activates, interrupting the control circuit to the motor starter, shutting down the hydraulic pump unit.
 See Figure 9-6. - 7.
 When the pump stops, the line check valve closes and captures the fluid behind it in the lines and cylinders.
 This holds the carriage at the upper level. - NOTE When the emergency stop is pushed, the line check valve closes and captures the fluid behind it in the lines and cylinders.
 This holds the carriage at its current position. - 8.
-When the down button is pressed on the push-button station, the stem on the down solenoid valve is energized.
+When the "Send to 1" button is pressed on the push-button station, the stem on the down solenoid valve is energized.
 The hydraulic fluid in the supply line and cylinder returns to the reservoir through the oil filter. - 9.
-As the oil leaves the cylinder, the weight of the carriage retracts the rod and lowers the carriage.
+As the oil leaves the cylinder, the weight of the carriage extends the piston and lowers the carriage.
 The return fluid passes through the flow control valve and restricts the fluid movement.
 This action controls the carriage down speed. - 10.
 The timing relay in the control panel is activated and holds the down solenoid open.
 The timer is pre-set to allow enough time for the carriage to descend to the first level.
-The down solenoid closes when either the timer "times out" at 120 seconds or the next time the up button is pressed.
+The down solenoid closes when either the timer "times out" at 120 seconds or the next time the "Send to 2" button is pressed.
 This completes one full cycle of operation.